nghin/vacsf.org.mm/src/_posts/articles/2017-04-05-Understanding-Forgiveness.md

 ## Antinomianism

-Some people believe that complete forginess cannot be taught because *"it leads an individual to the point of complete practical disregard for the law of God and a callous lack of concern for violating it."* This is a direct quote from a very well known preacher of grace and many people fully trust it to be true.
+Some people believe that complete forgiveness cannot be taught because *"it leads an individual to the point of complete practical disregard for the law of God and a callous lack of concern for violating it."* This is a direct quote from a very well known preacher of grace and many people fully trust it to be true.

 It's entirely possible that there are folks who cite God's complete forgiveness to justify their sinful lifestyles, but in reality have you ever met one who does that?
-Can a true Christian really do that with the living God residing in his heart?
-Neither can an unbeliever, a normal person without serious psychological problem, overcome the power of his conscience.
+Can God who dwells in the heart of a true believer allow that to happen?
+Neither can an unbeliever, a normal person without serious psychological problem, overcome the power of his conscience so he may eradicate any trace of guilt.
+It's rare to find antinomianism even in unbelievers because they, too, have the law of God in their conscience (Romans 2:14).

 If you believe in the truth that God has already completely forgiven those who trust in Him, should you because of some, even ninety nine out of a hundred, who may take advantage of it and fall into antinomianism, hide this truth from all?
 No, you should not.
 Because in doing so, you will prevent all from ever knowing God for who He really is.
 I'd rather risk the ninety nine and remove the stumbling block for the one so he may know his God.
 This knowledge of God's total forgiveness is the only way for anyone to know God.